Translations¶

 Translating a string¶

-Two functions are provided to translate strings: minetest.translate
+Two functions are provided to translate strings: core.translate

 and